 - Wait for the render to be completed (rendering is done in the cloud, not on your local machine) and then view the resulting output.

-💡Pro Tip: If you want to tweak the resulting output video, you can do that from the Renders screen.
+💡Pro Tip: If you want to tweak the resulting output video, you can do that from the Outputs screen.
 You will need to learn how to use CustomTrack (to track custom objects, people and regions), KeyFraming (move the crop box back and forth and zoom) and Fit Video to fine tune your productions.

 How to AutoCrop just one or a few Clips, not the whole video